File Upload Guide

 Troubleshooting

 • "No components found" — your netlist is missing the *PART* section.
 Re-export specifically in PADS-PCB format (not Spice, Protel, or a generic text netlist).
+If the first line is !PADS-POWERPCB-V…, you uploaded the PCB layout dump instead of the schematic netlist — re-export from the schematic side.

 • "No ground net found" — your netlist has no net named GND, VSS, AGND, DGND, or similar.
 If you exported a sub-sheet, re-export the top sheet instead.